 Keto Sweet Tea

-Allow tea to cool the transfer to a pitcher and refrigerate.
+4. Allow the tea to cool then transfer to a glass pitcher and refrigerate.

 - Use any favorite sweetener with a 1:1 sugar ratio.
 If you are not following a sugar-free diet then by all means use regular sugar if you'd like.

 - You can use 4 regular sized tea bags for every one family sized bag.

 - If you don't like the "bite" of tea you can add 1/2 tsp of baking soda while the water is warm.
 This will make the tea more smooth tasting.

 - Everyone has a different sweet preference.
 Some like it very sweet others not so much.
 Adjust your sugar to your liking.
 If you aren't sure start with 1/2 cup sugar up to 1 cup.

 - This recipe calls for 2 to 3 family-sized tea bags for every 8 cups of water.
 If you prefer your tea on the stronger size use 3 tea bags.
 For a more medium flavor use 2.

 - If you were to try the tea straight with no ice it will seem strong and very sweet.
 Remember that once you add it over ice the ice will begin melting and dilute the taste.